 Happening Now | Destination Moon Traveling Exhibition:

 Featuring the Apollo 11 Command Module Columbia, this exhibition is on a two-year national tour.
-Next stops include Senator John Heinz History Center in Pittsburgh followed by The Museum of Flight in Seattle.
+It is currently at The Museum of Flight in Seattle.
 Visit the Exhibit>

 After thousands of Kickstarter donations to conserve Neil Armstrong’s Apollo 11 spacesuit, this iconic artifact will go back on display for the first time in 13 years.